erikpantzar/list-app/README.md

 # Piccolino is done

+Will not be building on this project anymore.
 Idea was to build a webapp then transform to native app, just another todo app but entirestack built by me.

 ## Takeaways